RE3-Github-Organization/circle2web/content/blog/cis-controls-version-8-is-out.md

 ### The New Stuff

-Starting from 2013, the CIS team has worked with the [Verizon Data Breach Investigations Report (DBIR)](https://www.verizon.com/business/resources/reports/dbir/) (by the way, new blog about the lastest DBIR coming up soonish) team to map the results of their large-scale data analysis directly to the CIS Controls, as a way to match their summaries of attacks into a standard program for defensive improvement.
+Starting from 2013, the CIS team has worked with the [Verizon Data Breach Investigations Report (DBIR)](https://www.verizon.com/business/resources/reports/dbir/) (by the way, new blog about the latest DBIR coming up soonish) team to map the results of their large-scale data analysis directly to the CIS Controls, as a way to match their summaries of attacks into a standard program for defensive improvement.

 Even though the idea of mapping actual verifiable breach data to Safeguard evaluation is still work in progress, this is starting to show in the controls.

 The three new controls are:

 1. Network Infrastructure Management
-2. Network Monitoring and Defense
+2. Network Monitoring and Defence
 3. Service Provider Management

 #### Network Infrastructure Management

 This is about securing network infrastructure against attacks.
-Network infrastructure includes devices such as physical and virtualized gateways, firewalls, wireless access points, routers, and switches and the control focuses to address architecture and configuration (default configs, passwords etc).
+Network infrastructure includes devices such as physical and virtual gateways, firewalls, wireless access points, routers, switches etc. and the control focuses to address architecture and configuration (e.g. default configs and passwords).

 Given the situation with COVID, the recent VPN vulnerabilities and most of the workforce working remotely, this has of course been a "hot potato" during 2020.

-#### Network Monitoring and Defense
+#### Network Monitoring and Defence

-This one is of course related to the control above and focuses on being able establish and maintain comprehensive network monitoring and defense against security threats across the enterprise’s network infrastructure and user base.
+This one is of course related to the control above and focuses on being able establish and maintain comprehensive network monitoring and defence against security threats across the enterprise’s network infrastructure and user base.

 This is quite interesting, because it lands very much in our Squared Circle backyard!
 Let us know if you'd like to know how to implement this one :)